tmedwards/sugarcube-2/docs/guides/guide-tips.md

 <span id="guide-tips-non-generic-object-types"></span>
 ### Non-generic object types (a.k.a. classes)

-As a basic working definition, non-generic object types—a.k.a. classes—are instantiable objects whose prototype is not `Object`—e.g., `Array` is a native non-generic object type.
+As a basic working definition, non-generic object types—a.k.a. classes—are instantiable objects whose own prototype is not `Object`—e.g., `Array` is a native non-generic object type.

 Most of the commonly used native non-generic object types are already fully compatible with and supported for use within story variables—e.g., `Array`, `Date`, `Map`, and `Set`.
 Non-native/custom non-generic object types, on the other hand, must be made compatible to be successfully stored within story variables.